owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 $S$ is a preconfigured minimum still segment duration in Komposition.
-In the future it might be configurable from the user interface, but for now it's hardcoded.
+In the future it might be configurable from the user interface, but for now it's hard-coded.

 Equality of two frames $f_1$ and $f_2$ is defined as a function
 $E(f_1, f_2)$, described informally as: